matteocereda/GSECA/README.md

 GSECA has been designed by Dr **Matteo Cereda** and developed with Andrea Lauria, Serena Peirone and Marco Del Giudice.

-Main developer: Matteo Cereda and Andrea Lauria.
+Main developer: Matteo Cereda, Andrea Lauria and Serena Peirone.

-Contributing developers: Serena Peirone and Marco Del Giudice.
+Contributing developers: Marco Del Giudice.

 Contributions are always welcome!